 Melissa describes Cramer as a sadist who throughout their relationship used pain, fear and humiliation to keep her under his thumb.
 I, like others, have heard a few of her harrowing stories, but to the best of my knowledge, no one can confirm or disprove anything.
 It is not my intention to do either here — whatever transpired between them was clearly traumatic to Melissa for one reason or another.

-The second story Melissa tells is that in the early 2000s she had been offered a significant mainstream opportunity: toaster in a production with big money backers.
+The second story Melissa tells is that in the early 2000s she had been offered a significant mainstream opportunity: to star in a production with ‘big money’ backers.
 They insisted, however, that she bleach her hair blonde.
 Melissa says she acceded to their request, but the process severely fried her hair.
-The shock and disappointment of this triggered her (in modern parlance) and sent her spinning out of control, she says, until ended up a tweaker driving and roaming the streets of Bakersfield with a dog.
+The shock and disappointment of this triggered her (in modern parlance) and sent her spinning out of control, she says, until she ended up a lost tweaker driving and roaming the streets of Bakersfield with a dog.

 Melissa had made a friend in Los Angeles: the famous rick and roll photographer Neal Preston.
 Preston, 20 years her senior, had shot her for the insert of a Brian Setzer Orchestra CD.
 She claims the two also dated briefly.